Nanocloud/community/README.md

 ## Developer setup

-To run a dev environment, use following commands:
+To run a dev environment, use the following commands:

 ```
 ./build.sh dev